jClugstor/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 type of numerical differentiation that is used (when autodifferentiation is disabled).
 The choices are `Val{:central}`, `Val{:forward}` or `Val{:complex}`.

+Additionally, the Rosenbrock and SDIRK methods have differentiation controls.
+In each of these, `autodiff` can be set to either the `AutoForwardDiff` or `AutoFiniteDiff` ADType from [ADTypes.jl](https://sciml.github.io/ADTypes.jl/stable/).

+To set the chunksize of the Dual numbers when using ForwardDiff, the `chunksize` keyword argument to the `AutoForwardDiff` constructor can be used, see the
+[documentation for ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/user/advanced/#Configuring-Chunk-Size), along with the [documentation for the AutoForwardDiff ADType](https://sciml.github.io/ADTypes.jl/stable/#ADTypes.AutoForwardDiff) for details.
+Additionally, when using FiniteDiff, the type of numerical differentiation that is used can be controlled by the `fdtype` keyword argument in the `AutoFiniteDiff` constructor.
+The choices are `Val{:central}`, `Val{:forward}` or `Val{:complex}`, see the [FiniteDiff.jl documentation](https://juliadiff.org/FiniteDiff.jl/stable/) and the [AutoFiniteDiff ADType documentation](https://sciml.github.io/ADTypes.jl/stable/#ADTypes.AutoFiniteDiff) for more details.

 Examples:

 ```julia